 UCF is a Green Dot campus.
-Green Dot is a nationally recognized by stander intervention training program that aims to reduce power based personal violence on campus by training students, faculty, and staff how to become active bystanders.
-Green Dot uses the concept of displacing Red Dots (potential/real acts of violence) with Green Dots (actions taken to eliminate/prevent Red Dots, like those listed above).
-Actions could be reactive or proactive.
-Green Dot Bystander Intervention programming lets everyone know that violence is not tolerated on UCF's campus.
-The original Green Dot program was conceived in the college setting to prevent dating violence, sexual violence, and stalking.
-It relies on the premise that if everyone does their small part and commits to individual responsibility, the combined effect is a safe campus culture that is intolerant of violence.
-The college-based curriculum draws heavily on the experiences of college students and the reality of this issue in their lives.
+Green Dot is a nationally recognized bystander intervention training program that aims to reduce power based personal violence on campus by training students, faculty, and staff on how to become active bystanders.
+Green Dot uses the concept of displacing Red Dots (potential/real acts of violence) with Green Dots (actions taken to eliminate/ prevent Red Dots, such as sexual harassment or sexual and interpersonal violence).
 This curriculum uses interactive activities to reinforce core concepts and encourages students to envision their future and the world in which they want to live, then aligns their bystander behavior with that vision.
-More information on Green Dot, and information on becoming Green Dot trained, can be found at www.greendotucf.com.
-Additionally, UCF Athletics Association offers Huddle Up for all student-athletes, coaches, and administrators.